swansonk14/SyntheMol/docs/rl/ablations.md

 Instructions for reproducing the ablation experiments in the paper to determine the importance of various components of SyntheMol-RL.

+Note: All experiments should be run with five random seeds (0-4) using the `--rng_seed <seed>` flag to measure variability.

 ## Chemical space

 Analyze REAL versus WuXi from final generations above.